The hyperbolic X-ray transform: new range characterizations, mapping properties and functional relations: Main results

-\paragraph{Outline.} The remainder of the article is organized as follows.
+\textbf{Outline.} The remainder of the article is organized as follows.

-We first discuss all building blocks needed for the main results in Section \ref{sec:prelim}.
-In Sec.\ \ref{sec:Eucl}, we discuss analogous results in the Euclidean disk, including a new Sobolev-space range characterization of the X-ray transform in Theorem \ref{thm:rangeP}.
-In Sec.\ \ref{ssec:models}, we discuss three parameterizations of hyperbolic geodesics (vertex, horocyclic, and cosphere bundle) and equivalences between them.
-We prove a Santal\'o-type formula (Proposition \ref{prop:SantaloH}) for the hyperbolic disk in Sec.\ \ref{sec:SantaloH}.
-Finally, we explicitly describe in Sec.\ \ref{sec:ProjEq} the projective equivalence between Euclidean and Poincar\'e disks, and the intertwining implications at the level of the X-ray transforms and backprojection operators (notably making using of Santal\'o's formula).
+We first discuss in Section \ref{sec:prelim} all building blocks needed for the main results.
+In Section \ref{sec:Eucl}, we discuss analogous results in the Euclidean disk, including a new Sobolev-space range characterization of the X-ray transform in Theorem \ref{thm:rangeP}.
+In Section \ref{ssec:models}, we discuss three parameterizations of hyperbolic geodesics (vertex, horocyclic, and cosphere bundle) and equivalences between them.
+We prove a Santal\'o-type formula (Proposition \ref{prop:SantaloH}) for the hyperbolic disk in Section \ref{sec:SantaloH}.
+Finally, we explicitly describe in Section \ref{sec:ProjEq} the projective equivalence between Euclidean and Poincar\'e disks, and the intertwining implications at the level of the X-ray transforms and backprojection operators (notably making using of Santal\'o's formula).